ShawnZhong/compiler-explorer-triton/README.md

 **Solution.** To address these challenges, we mocked the `CompiledKernel` and `GPUDriver` classes to bypass the kernel execution step.

 - `CompiledKernel` is a handle to a compiled kernel ready for execution.
 It is created by `torch.compile`, and subsecuqnelty used by `JITFunction.run` to launch the kernel.
 We mocked `CompiledKernel` using `unittest.mock.MagicMock` to create a no-op class.
-This allows us to bypass the kernel execution step and focus on the compilation process.
+This allows us to bypass the kernel execution step while still enabling correct interaction of this class with other components.

 - `GPUDriver`, the class responsible for executing the kernel, is also mocked as a no-op, except for `get_current_target`, which is used to determine the current GPU target, and `get_benchmarker`, which is used in auto-tuning.
+We set our mock driver with `triton.runtime.driver.set_active`.
 This prevents the loading of the CUDA/ROCm driver, which is unnecessary for compilation purposes and likely unavailable in the deployment environment.

 ### How to Dump the Intermediate Compilation Steps